AdmiralCloud/ac-ip/README.md

 ```

 ### isPrivateIP
 Checks is a function is a private IP.
+Please checkout isSpecialIP function - it is more generic.

 ```
 const isPrivate = acts.isPrivate('1.2.3.4')